 Grades 9th - 12th

 Students in grades ninth through twelfth have many options for furthering their development as gifted learners.
 The Advanced Placement (AP) program allows students the opportunity to enroll in college-level courses while still in high school.
 Students are given the opportunity to show mastery and earn college credit by taking AP exams that are administered in May of each school year.
 The concurrent enrollment program allows high school students the opportunity to enroll in college-level courses and to earn high school as well as college credit for the completed coursework.
 The program provides a continuum of learning from high school to college for those students who choose to pursue a post-secondary degree or certificate after high school graduation.
 This continuum will increase opportunities for students to progress through the program of study at an accelerated pace.
 High school G/T students may also take courses that focus on the needs of gifted students.
 Additionally, independent research is an avenue through which high school G/T students may pursue their talents and interests.

-Coordinator of Gifted & Talented Program
+Coordinator of Gifted & Talented and Advanced Academics